Skip section navigation

 Some insurance plans have a higher copay for a brand name drug even if there is no generic available.
 This is because of the high cost of new medications.

-Medicare does not pay for most prescription medications.
-They will pay for the following types of medications:
+Medicare generally does not pay for most prescription medications.

-Some Medicare patients have supplemental insurance that may pay for a portion of a prescription.
+Some Medicare Part D patients have supplemental insurance that may pay for a portion of a prescription.
 Check your policy to find out if you are unsure.